-Interest in the media in the wider socio-political context, professional experience in cultural and media industries (either production or management) or involvement in different forms of political activity would be an advantage.
+Applicants shoud have an interest in the media in the wider socio-political context, professional experience in cultural and media industries (either production or management) or involvement in different forms of political activity would be an advantage.
+Also, they should usually hold a second-class honours degree (certain programmes may require a 2:1) from a recognised British or overseas university.

 Months of entry